-The examiner reports the suspicion of fraud in written to the student and to the (registry of the) Examination Board (towards the Examination Board through the standard form).
+The examiner/invigilator reports the suspicion of fraud by a written report (Notification of Fraud) to the examination board.
 This rule also applies in case of a suspicion of fraud in a (part of a) unit of study, such as an assignment, presentation or essay.

-This written report should at least contain the following information (mail to Examination Boards BMS):
+This written report should at least contain the following information (mail to examination board BMS):

-- a) Name student(s) involved including student number; - b) Module / Course name and course code.
-If necessary mention the specific component/part of the module or course in which the fraud was detected; - c) Written information on the suspected fraud detected and/or what conduct or misconduct occurred during the exam; - d) Additional information (evidence from Ephorus reports); - e) The examiner should notify the students involved of the suspected fraud and the assessment of the assignment or exam needs to be put on hold.
+- a) Name student involved including student number - b) Module/course name and course code.
+If necessary mention the specific component/part of the module or course in which the fraud was detected. - c) Written information on the suspected fraud detected and/or what conduct or misconduct occurred during the - d) Additional information (evidence from plagiarism software)

+The examiner should notify the student involved of the suspected fraud.
+The assessment of the assignment/exam needs to be put on hold.

-Subsequently, the Examination Board will proceed as follows:
+Subsequently, the examination board will proceed as follows:

-- 1. The Examination Board will investigate the notification and will hear the examiner as well as the student(s) involved; - 2.
-The Examination Board will determine whether fraud has occurred and which measures will possibly have to be taken; - 3.
-The Examination Board will inform the student(s) involved of its decision in writing.
+- 1. The examination board will investigate the notification and will hear the examiner as well as the student(s) involved. - 2.
+The examination board will determine whether fraud has occurred and if measures or sanctions will be taken. - 3.
+The examination board will inform the student(s) and staff involved of this decision in writing.

-Measurements or sanctions
+Measures or sanctions